krzysztof-sawicki/KSSM/README.md

 KSSM is yet another mesh network simulator, but its goal is to demonstrate how mesh networks work.
 KSSM tries to imitate LoRa mesh networks, especially the [Meshtastic network](https://meshtastic.org/).

-Why another simulator?
+Another simulator?!
+Why?!
 Because I can :-)

 This is a very early version.
 Many features are not well thought out yet.
 It may (or may not) evolve over time.